Public Policy Priorities

 Increase funding for the National Institutes of Health (NIH) for the study of celiac disease

-The federal government is the biggest provider of medical research funding, but up until recently federal funding for celiac disease has been nonexistent.
-Beginning with CEO Marilyn G. Geller’s testimony before the House Appropriations Subcommittee in April of 2019, the Celiac Disease Foundation has worked to secure FY2020 Appropriations report language directing the NIH to devote sufficient, focused research to the study of celiac disease.
+The federal government is the biggest provider of medical research funding, but up until recently federal funding for celiac disease has been limited.
+Beginning with CEO Marilyn G. Geller’s testimony before the House Appropriations Subcommittee in April of 2019, the Celiac Disease Foundation has worked to secure FY2020 and FY2021 Appropriations report language directing the NIH to devote sufficient, focused research to the study of celiac disease.
 Funding is needed to determine causation, find treatment alternatives to a gluten-free diet, and ultimately, cure celiac disease.
-The FY2020 Appropriations report language tasks NIDDK and NIAID to coordinate efforts for existing and new celiac disease research.
+On March 18 and 19, 2021, the National Institutes of Health will convene experts from around the country to a virtual workshop entitled “Accelerating Progress in Celiac Disease”.
+Please encourage your representatives to support this path forward to research focused on finding relief for those afflicted by celiac disease.

-Include celiac disease in the DOD Peer-Reviewed Medical Research Program (PRMRP)
+Include celiac disease in the Congressionally Directed Medical Research Programs (CDRMP)

-The PRMRP supports medical research projects that are relevant to enhancing the health, care, and well-being of military families.
+The CDRMP supports medical research projects that are relevant to enhancing the health, care, and well-being of military families, and the American public.
 While celiac disease is a disqualifying condition for military service, its prevalence has increased among service members, veterans, and their family members.
+The Celiac Disease Foundation through its membership in the Defense Health Research Consortium, strives to protect and preserve funding for the Congressionally Directed Medical Research Programs (CDMRP).
+Research will benefit those suffering from celiac disease by generating strategies to prevent the disease and providing critical guidance on mitigation efforts affecting readiness.

 Access to Care